UKCloud/documentation/articles/azure/azs-gs.md

 ![Microsoft Azure sign in page](images/azs-browser-csp-auth-signin.PNG)

 After signing in you will be greeted with the following page.
-Tick the checkbox and click "Authorize CSP", then contact your CSM so UKCloud can complete your onboarding process.
+Tick the checkbox and click **Authorize CSP**, then contact your CSM so UKCloud can complete your onboarding process.

 ![Microsoft Azure authorize CSP page](images/azs-browser-authorize-csp.PNG)

-Subsequent to this, you should receive a welcome email from your CSM containing the details of your new UKCloud for Microsoft Azure environment.
+Next, you should receive a welcome email from your CSM containing the details of your new UKCloud for Microsoft Azure environment.

 # [I do not have an existing Azure Active Directory](#tab/tabid-2)